These are the Best Android Apps in March 2021!

 With the COVID-19 pandemic limiting our social, in-person gatherings to a minimum, the importance of a reliable, robust app for communicating with friends, family, and acquaintances has been highlighted now more than ever.
 In this section, we’re going to highlight a few apps for staying in touch with other people, from texting and chatting to multiple-people video meetings, so you can stay connected while staying at home.

 WhatsApp Messenger is easily the most widely used instant messaging app in the entire world, and it’s pretty much the standard means of communication between people in a lot of countries.
-It’s not as feature-rich as some of its competitors, but it wins nonetheless because of its wide user-base of billions of users.
+It’s not as feature-rich as some of its competitors and has recently come under scrutiny for privacy concerns, but it wins nonetheless because of its wide user-base of billions of users.
 WhatsApp is more than just messaging, though: it also features voice calls and video calls with up to 8 people at the same time.

 Telegram is one of our favorite messaging apps ever, and it’s because the app has a wide array of features that makes it a solid alternative to WhatsApp and even full-fledged social networks.
 It features support for bots, groups with thousands of people, animated stickers, and much more.
 You can also fully customize the app’s UI to your liking.
 What’s more, the app features encryption for communicating securely and is constantly updated with new features and improvements tailored to user demands.